.416 Rigby: Sporting use

 When designed in 1911, the .416 Rigby was intended for use against dangerous game in Africa and India.
 The original 410 gr bullet has a sectional density of .338 and at a velocity of 2300 ft/s generated 4702 ftlbf.
 The energy generated by the cartridge was on par with that of .450 Nitro Express which, until the ban on the 0.458 in caliber in India and the Sudan in the early 1900s, had been the standard of measure for dangerous game rifles.
 The .416 Rigby would go on to become one of the most successful dangerous game cartridges designed for a magazine rifle.

 Jack O'Connor used a .416 Rigby on his African safari and successfully took elephant and lion with it.
-Professional hunters such as John Taylor, David Enderly Blunt and Harry Selby used the cartridge extensively for the hunting and culling of elephants and Cape buffalo.
-John Hunter provided a testimonial to John Rigby & Company stating "You will be pleased to know that the rifle which accounted for all the rogue lions on my last hunting expedition was the .416 Bore Magazine Rifle you supplied me with.
+Professional hunters such as John "Pondoro" Taylor, David Enderly Blunt and Harry Selby used the cartridge extensively for the hunting and culling of dangerous games such as elephant, rhino and Cape buffalo.
+A famous Kenyan professional hunter, J. A. Hunter, provided a testimonial to John Rigby & Company stating:

+You will be pleased to know that the rifle which accounted for all the rogue lions on my last hunting expedition was the .416 Bore Magazine Rifle you supplied me with.
 I cannot speak too highly of it.
-Its stopping power was extraordinary, and the fact that all the lions, rhino, buffalo, etc., were shot at comparatively short range, and no other rifle to back me up, speaks volumes for the accuracy and efficiency of your rifle."
+Its stopping power was extraordinary, and the fact that all the lions, rhino, buffalo, etc., were shot at comparatively short range, and no other rifle to back me up, speaks volumes for the accuracy and efficiency of your rifle.

 Today the .416 Rigby is favored by professional hunters and safari guides in Africa.

 While considered overpowered for the big cats, the .416 is regularly used for the hunting of these felines.
 In African nations which have enforced a ban on the use of sub 0.400 in rifle cartridge for dangerous game, the .416 Rigby can be considered for the hunting of lion or leopard.
 Prior to the ban on hunting in India, the .416 Rigby was successfully used to hunt dangerous game there which included the Bengal tiger, Indian rhino, and elephant.